okeeffed/dennisokeeffe-blog/content/blog/2020-07-05-learning-a-new-language-tips.md

 4. When starting my current job at Culture Amp, I’ve had to at times write in Ruby, Elixir, Elm, ReasonML and Kotlin.
 This is also probably a great time to state that none of these are my strong point, but certainly have been a requirement during my short tenure.
 5. I took personal interest in learning Golang and Rust because, let’s face it, Rust is super awesome and Golang was approachable and a great alternative for some web server work I was doing in my personal projects.

-The above does not even include other DSLs or supersets of languages (ie TypeScript) that I’ve had to learn along the way.
+The above does not include other DSLs or supersets of languages (ie TypeScript) that I’ve had to learn along the way.

 To stop anyone from feeling like an imposter, I feel there are some important things to also disclose at this point:

 1. I am not some coding wizard.
 My strength in each language varies greatly.
 Some are still incredible weak in my opinion, but had a requirement for a particular project or to get something done short-term.
-2. I truly believe in the “use it or lose it” reality.
-I may have spent a significant amount of time in a language like Objective-C early on, but if you asked me to write a “Hello, World!” example for now, the first thing I would do is Google or go back to my notes.
+2. I truly believe in the "use it or lose it" reality.
+I may have spent a significant amount of time in a language like Objective-C early on, but if you asked me to write a "Hello, World!" example for now, the first thing I would do is Google or go back to my notes.
 Yes, if you’ve learned it before you can pick up quickly again, but memory is fallible and no one is spending every waking hour practicing languages they no longer use — especially when life has so many nicer things to offer.

 At first, I started from someone flailing about trying to learn a language.
 Now I am someone who now follows a very specific pattern to wrapping my head around a language.